rocket7642/CSS143B/homework/homework1/readme.md

 Problem 1, 2 and 3 are in their separate folders with description.

-Problem 4 has 10 point as following: "Send me a private message in Discord.
+Problem 4 has 10 point as following: Send me a private message in Discord.
 Describe the following:

 - Your full name
 - Your technical background.
 For example, What programming language do you know?
 Have you used Java before?
 If yes, on what kind of projects?